 “Maybe these are stored for Union Pacific?”
 Anna asked.

 “Maybe.
-But if they are—are these the good quality stock or the faulty ones?”
+But if they are—is this the good quality or the faulty stock?”
 Wade asked.
-He nodded to where a section of the warehouse was sectioned off at the back, creating a smaller office.
+He nodded to where a part of the warehouse was sectioned off at the back, creating a smaller office.

 The pair found the office to be similar to what Silas had kept in the town house, with filing cabinets and shelves of ledger books.
 This time, however, there was much less order to everything.